AsimKhan2019/CodeLabs-UWP/Workshop/Module2-MorePersonalComputing/README.md

     - The project is a Windows Runtime Component

-    - It contains a class called VoiceCommandService, which serves as the entry point to the background task
+    - It contains a class called **VoiceCommandService**, which serves as the entry point to the background task

-    - The VoiceCommandService is registered in the app manifest as an app service.
+    - The **VoiceCommandService** is registered in the app manifest as an app service.

 1. Let's take a look at the app service declaration.
 Open the **Package.appxmanifest**.
-On the **Declarations** tab, the VoiceCommandService is declared as an app service with the entrypoint **BackgroundTasks.VoiceCommandService**.
+On the **Declarations** tab, the **VoiceCommandService** is declared as an app service with the entrypoint **BackgroundTasks.VoiceCommandService**.

    The **BackgroundTasks** project has also been added as a reference in the **SightsToSee** project.